The Friendship Force of the Sunshine Coast

 We are one of twenty-four Australian clubs and are affiliated with Friendship Force International.
 Our club was founded in 1989 and chartered in 1991.

-We have a current membership of fifty-seven (57), most of whom are retired or semi-retired and are generally very active within the club .Our monthly newsletter the ‘Sunseeker’ keeps members informed of the activities of the club.
+We have a current membership of forty (40), most of whom are retired or semi-retired and are generally very active within the club .Our monthly newsletter the ‘Sunseeker’ keeps members informed of the activities of the club.

 Our club hosted the Australian Conferences in 2002 and 2017.